lurgh/infinitive/README.md

 * `infinitive/action`: Current action, Home Assistant compatible, currently one of: `off`, `heating`, `cooling`, `idle`
 * `infinitive/rawMode`: numeric representation of mode and action, a uint8 value - useful to developers for discovery
 * `infinitive/humidity`: current humidity as reported by thermostat, in percent RH
+* `infinitive/coolStage`: compressor operating stage reported by outdoor unit, as a number 0/1/2
+* `infinitive/heatStage`: furnace operating stage, as a number 0/1/2; in HP systems this represents electric/emergency heat
+* `infinitive/blowerRPM`: blower speed reported by inside unit, in RPM, 0 when off
+* `infinitive/airflowCFM`: airflow speed reported by inside unit, in cf/m, 0 when off
+* `infinitive/staticPressure`: static pressure reported by inside unit, in inches wc

 Global Vacation topics, apply to all zones:
 * `infinitive/vacation/active`: flag whether Vacation mode is in effect - `true` or `false`